List of The Venture Bros. characters: Henchman 21

-Henchman 21/Gary Fischer, briefly known as S.P.H.I.N.X.
-Commander and occasionally as the Viceroy (voiced by Doc Hammer): A pop-culture geek who, at the series' outset, serves as a henchman for The Monarch, always alongside his closest friend Henchman 24.
-He authors "Flight of The Monarch", a tell-all that leads to The Monarch's incarceration.
-Following Henchman 24's demise, he undergoes intense combat training, emerging with enough strength and martial skill to challenge Brock Samson.
+Henchman 21/Gary Fischer,' briefly known as S.P.H.I.N.X.
+Commander and occasionally as the Viceroy (voiced by Doc Hammer): A pop-culture geek who, at the series' outset, serves as a henchman for Monarch, always alongside his closest friend Henchman 24.
+He authors "Flight of The Monarch", a tell-all that leads to Monarch's incarceration.
+Following Henchman 24's death, he undergoes intense combat training, emerging with enough strength and martial skill to challenge Brock Samson.
 Together, he and Samson defeat Monstroso, a common foe.
 Henchman 21 continues to converse with what he believes is Henchman 24's ghost, though Henchman 24's ghost suggests he may only exist in Henchman 21's mind (a notion both confirmed and refuted in Operation: P.R.O.M.), echoing Rudyard Kipling's "The Man Who Would Be King."
-In "Operation P.R.O.M.", 21 is invited to join S.P.H.I.N.X., an anti-unlicensed superhero team, where he finds camaraderie and begins to question his loyalty to The Monarch and villainy in general.
-Ultimately, he realizes villainy isn't his path and resigns from The Monarch's service.
+In "Operation P.R.O.M.", 21 is invited to join S.P.H.I.N.X., an anti-unlicensed superhero team, where he finds camaraderie and begins to question his loyalty to Monarch and villainy in general.
+Ultimately, he realizes villainy isn't his path and resigns from Monarch's service.
 In "From the Ladle to the Grave: The Story of Shallow Gravy", a 2011 Venture Brothers special set after "Operation P.R.O.M.", he is interviewed wearing a S.P.H.I.N.X. uniform with his face obscured, going by the name Viceroy.
-Following "Operation P.R.O.M.", Gary assumes command of S.P.H.I.N.X., though it's short-lived as original S.P.H.I.N.X. members seize control, prompting O.S.I. to disband the organization.
+Following "Operation P.R.O.M.", Gary assumes command of S.P.H.I.N.X., though it is short-lived as original S.P.H.I.N.X. members seize control, prompting O.S.I. to disband the organization.
 Gary resides in the Venture Compound's backyard after Dr. Venture and Sgt.
-Hatred destroy S.P.H.I.N.X.'s headquarters, mistakenly believing Gary planted bombs there (in reality planted by The Monarch and Dr. Mrs. The Monarch during an infiltration attempt).
+Hatred destroy S.P.H.I.N.X.'s headquarters, mistakenly believing Gary planted bombs there (in reality planted by Monarch and Dr. Mrs. The Monarch during an infiltration attempt).
 Later, adopting his "Viceroy" persona, he aids Hank and Dermott in a bank robbery to reach Teddy at Dunwitch Asylum.
-After assisting Hatred in rescuing Dr. Venture, he leads The Monarch's henchmen in overthrowing the moppets and decides to rejoin The Monarch, not out of loyalty or to the henchman lifestyle, but because The Monarch is his only remaining friend.
-By Season 7, 21 is The Monarch's sole henchman, aiding him in his role as the new Blue Morpho by eliminating Dr. Venture's enemies, though he struggles with guilt as he has never intentionally killed before.
+After assisting Hatred in rescuing Dr. Venture, he leads Monarch's henchmen in overthrowing the moppets and decides to rejoin Monarch, not out of loyalty or to the henchman lifestyle, but because Monarch is his only remaining friend.
+By Season 7, 21 is Monarch's sole henchman, aiding him in his role as the new Blue Morpho by eliminating Dr. Venture's enemies, though he struggles with guilt as he has never intentionally killed before.
 Attempting to stop the killings, he captures several archenemies, but one cannibalizes the others.
-In the season finale, the Guild offers Gary a chance to become a supervillain and leave The Monarch, but he declines, reaffirming his loyalty to his best friend and his desire to help him settle his grudge.
+In the season finale, the Guild offers Gary a chance to become a supervillain and leave Monarch, but he declines, reaffirming his loyalty to his best friend and his desire to help him settle his grudge.